Constrictolumina

 Constrictolumina is a genus of lichen-forming fungi in the family Trypetheliaceae.
+These tropical lichens form crusty growths that lack a protective outer layer and merge directly with their growing surface.
+They produce cone-shaped fruiting bodies that push up through the crust and release spores through a tiny opening at the tip.
+The genus gets its name from the distinctive spores, which have internal walls that fold inward and create narrowed, constricted spaces inside each spore.

+Taxonomy

 The genus was circumscribed in 2016 by Robert Lücking, Matthew Nelsen, and André Aptroot, with Constrictolumina cinchonae assigned as the type species.
 The genus contains tropical species, formerly placed in genus Arthopyrenia, with a unique hamathecium.